 Rep. Mary Jo Daley's Biography

-Mary Jo Daley is currently serving her second term in the Pennsylvania House of Representatives, representing the 148th Legislative District in Montgomery County.
-Her election to state office continues a deep commitment to community service spanning over 20 years.
+Mary Jo Daley was first elected to represent Montgomery County’s 148th Legislative District in the Pennsylvania House of Representatives in 2012.
+Her election to state office continues a deep commitment to community service, the environment and social justice.